Top 5 Marketing Strategies for the Pandemic

 4. Get creative

-It's important to There are a few pioneering restaurants that have already begun to employ excellent strategies to create additional streams of revenue during the pandemic.
+It's important to stay on your toes.
+There are a few pioneering restaurants that have already begun to employ excellent strategies to create additional streams of revenue during the pandemic.
 Where states have relaxed regulations and have relaxed regarding “to-go alcohol sales,” businesses have found tremendous success selling cocktails, or cocktail making kits.
 Other businesses have keyed in on the demand for new experiences and self-improvement resources by offering cooking classes or cook-along kits.
 Innovative businesses have catered their menu to the new needs of customers while reducing their own operating costs by offering a new fixed menu of family meal solutions.
-Yet others have cut down on operating costs, their storefront in lieu of ghost kitchens and committing to online orders.
+Yet others have cut down on operating costs, closing their storefront business in lieu of ghost kitchens and online orders.

 5. Reassess your marketing plan